 A commonly used metric for degree completion is graduation from a two-year institution within three years and graduation from a four-year institution within six years.
-Figure 7a shows that the public two-year graduation rate in Iowa is well above the national average.
-The average graduation rate of public four-year institutions in Iowa was 69 percent, which was higher than the rates of comparison states and above the national average (see Figure 7b).
-Figure 7c demonstrates that the graduation rates of Iowa's private nonprofit colleges and universities are below the national average but higher than the rates of most peer states.
-Graduation rates among four-year institutions are lowest in Iowa's private for-profit sector (see Figure 7d).
+Figure 7a shows that the public two-year graduation rate in Indiana is below the national average and the rates in several peer states.
+The public four-year graduation rate in Indiana was 53 percent, which was lower than the rates of most comparison states and the national average (see Figure 7b).
+Figure 7c demonstrates that Indiana's private nonprofit colleges and universities outperform private institutions in all peer states.
+Graduation rates among four-year colleges are lowest at Indiana's private for-profit institutions (see Figure 7d).